MobilityData/mobility-feed-api/functions-python/tasks_executor/src/tasks/geojson/README.md

 {
-  "dry_run": true,                // [optional] If true, do not upload or modify the database (default: true) "precision": 5,                 // [optional] Number of decimal places to keep in coordinates (default: 5) "limit": 10                     // [optional] Limit the number of feeds to process (default: no limit) }
+  "dry_run": true,                // [optional] If true, do not upload or modify the database (default: true) "precision": 5,                 // [optional] Number of decimal places to keep in coordinates (default: 5) "limit": 10,                    // [optional] Limit the number of feeds to process (default: no limit) "data_type": "gtfs"             // [optional] Type of data to process, either "gtfs" or "gbfs" (default: "gtfs") }
 ```